The Viennese ‘Artist’ and Hotel Owner at Scharmützel Lake (Chart I – II)

 Around the turn of the century Jula Klopp became acquainted with Friedrich Steuer, son of a the mining magnate.
 The Steuers like Jula’s foster parent Max Necker had made a fortune by owning and profitably operating a coal mine in the Harz Mountains near Blankenburg.

 A chance encounter during vacation time at that tourist center developed into a serious relationship.
 At the wedding of the 23-year-old Jula with Fritz Steuer, called the Moose, there was talk about a dowry in the amount of 80,000 gold marks.
 The wedding took place at the upper-class hotel “White Elk” in Dresden.
 Friedrich and Jula Steuer lived during the first years of their marriage in Berlin-Karlshorst.

 Young Artist and Hotel Owner Juliane Steuer (about 1900)

-In 1923 Fritz employed the two Klopp brothers Ferdinand (1879-1952) and Hermann (1892-1937) in his Diensdorf work place.
-In response to inflation and decreasing demand for building materials the Steuers converted their villa into a hotel.
+In 1923 Fritz employed the two Klopp brothers Ferdinand (1879-1952) and Hermann (1892-1937) in his Diensdorf workplace.
+In response to inflation and decreasing demand for building materials, the Steuers converted their villa into a hotel.
 They called it “Gasthof und Fremdenlogis Strandhotel” (Guesthouse and Beach Hotel ).
-It was here that Juliane’s sister Else Klopp (1895- 1934) got acquainted with her future husband, army defense officer Drusus Stier.
-The beach hotel was a favorite meeting place for officers of the garrison town of Fürstenwalde/Spree.
-Also brother Ernst Klopp, my father, came shortly before his wedding for a longer visit at his eldest sister.
+It was here that Juliane’s sister Else Klopp (1895 – 1934) got acquainted with her future husband, army defence officer Drusus Stier.
+The beach hotel was a favourite meeting place for officers of the garrison town of Fürstenwalde/Spree.
+Also, brother Ernst Klopp, my father, came shortly before his wedding for a longer visit to his eldest sister.